Search our site

 Due diligence and compliance

-Our procurement process for new suppliers submitting UK level tenders, requires participants, through the standard selection questionnaire, to comply with the Act.
-We also use a supplier engagement tool (Net Positive Futures) to engage suppliers requesting that they review and confirm the arrangements they have in place to comply with the Act across their supply chains.
-All members of the procurement team have received training on use of the tool.
+Our procurement process for new suppliers submitting publicly advertised tenders, requires participants, through the standard selection questionnaire, to comply with the Act.
+We also use a supplier engagement tool (Net Positive Futures) to engage suppliers requesting that they review and confirm the arrangements they have in place to comply with the Act across their supply chains and key members of the procurement team have received training on use of the tool.

-The University and its subsidiaries do not employ unpaid interns.
-KUSCO pays its employees the London Living Wage.
-All centrally-tendered contracts reiterate the University's commitment to fair work practices and paying the real living wage in line with the cost of living.
+The University and KUSCO do not employ unpaid interns and pay their employees the London Living Wage (or above).
+The other subsidiaries have no employees.
+All centrally tendered contracts reiterate the University's commitment to fair work practices and paying the real living wage in line with the cost of living.
 We encourage our suppliers to do the same, pointing them to information about the real living wage.

 Our standard terms and conditions of supply and other template agreements include binding obligations to comply with the Act.

-The University's due diligence process for the validation of new institutional partners, and arising agreements, includes requirements for compliance with the Act.
+The University's due diligence processes for the validation of new institutional partners, the renewal of collaborative academic partnerships and all associated agreements, include requirements for compliance with the Act.

 All Modern Slavery Statements are published in our annual Financial Statements.